-Sı Suggested Situation Board layout Date & Time When did you find out about it? when did you find out about it: Location > Where is it?
+Suggested Situation Board layout Date & Time When did you find out about it?
+Location Where is it?
 Record an address if possible.
-What's happening > Brief summary of issue or information reported.
-Our response > What you have done or plan to do about it, and who is taking care of it?
-Priority / Completed > Lots of things may feel important, what need to happen first?
+What's happening Brief summary of issue or information reported.
+Our response What you have done or plan to do about it, and who is taking care of it?
+Priority/Completed Lots of things may feel important, what needs to happen first?
 Mark when completed.

-Date What's Our Priority / Time Location Happening Response Completed 14/7± 17:39am Kowhai Rd Report that Kowhai Rd bridge looks damaged Note down for status report to EOC.
-Advise community to avoid use (Public Info board) Urgen#/ 11:51pm First volunteer teams sent out for door knocking northern suburbs Refer to map for locations First report due from team 2pm On going 11:33pm 15 Rangeview Ave House on fire Sent Community Patrol to check everyone is out 11:50am All out Urgenf 12:53pm Pine Medical Centre Report: Pine Medical Centre CLOSED, use Mill Medical Centre Advise community to go to Mill Medical Centre if need help (Public Info board) Advise Reception Not Urgent 2:34pm Palm St Palm Ville Rest Home needs help clearing debris Send volunteers to help clear debris Not Urgent 2:46pm Cat Cres Vet is open for people needing first aid Display on Public Info Board Advise Reception ✓ 15/7 8:10am Blocked roads - Tan St, Marine Dr, Pond Ln, Dart St, Tin St Note down for status report to EOC Advise Public Into board.
-On going
+Date Time Location What's Happening Our Response Priority / Completed 14/7± 11:39am Kowhai Rd Report that Kowhai Rd bridge looks damaged Note down for status report to EOC.
+Advise community to avoid use (Public Info board) Urgen‡/ 11:51pm First volunteer teams sent out for door knocking northern suburbs Refer to map for locations First report due from team 2pm On going 11:33pm 15 Rangeview Ave House on fire Sent Community Patrol to check everyone is out 11:50am All out Urgent 12:53pm Pine Medical Centre Report: Pine Medical Centre CLOSED, use Mill Medical Centre Advise community to go to Mill Medical Centre if need help (Public Info board) Advise Reception Not Urgent 2:34pm Paim St Palm Ville Rest Home needs help clearing debris Send volunteers to help clear debris Not Urgent 2:46pm Cat Cres Vet is open for people needing first aid Display on Public Info Board Advise Reception ✓ 15/7 8:10am Blocked roads - Tan St, Marine Dr, Pond Ln, Dart St, Tin St Note down for status report to EOC Advise Public Info board.
+On going Sect ion 2: Working as a team